 In the early 20th century, Brooklyn Heights was an incorporated town across the river from Hendricks whose population never exceeded 100.
 In 1983, Dr. and Mrs. H.M.
-Mills donated the Brooklyn Heights property to the Conservancy and it became a preserve.
+Mills donated the Brooklyn Heights property to TNC and it became a preserve.

 The preserve borders the Monongahela National Forest and is near the Otter Creek Wilderness Area and Fernow Experimental Forest.
 It consists of mixed-oak and northern hardwood forests.